 Once you become eligible for Medicare, you have the opportunity to obtain drug coverage:

 Once you work with your fred’s Pharmacist to choose the Medicare drug plan that is best for you, you can enroll in any of the following ways:

 When you join a Medicare drug plan, you'll give your Medicare number and the date your Part A and/or Part B coverage started.
 (This information is on your Medicare card.)

 You can change plans during the Medicare prescription drug program's annual enrollment period, which is from October 15 to December 7 each year.
 (Those with both Medicare and Medicaid may change plans monthly, at any time throughout the year.)

-If you don't join a Medicare drug plan when you're first eligible to join (during your initial enrollment period), you may have to pay a late-enrollment penalty when you join.
+If you don´t join a Medicare drug plan during your initial enrollment period – or 63 days after your creditable insurance coverage ends – you may have to pay a late-enrollment penalty when you join.
 This amount changes every year but is approximately 1% of the plan's premium price for each month you delay enrolling plus a penalty for as long as you have Medicare prescription drug coverage.

 If you have limited income and resources, you may qualify for Extra Help, a Medicare program to help pay Medicare prescription drug costs.
-You may qualify for Extra Help if your yearly income and resources are below these limits in 2016:
+To qualify for Extra Help in 2017, your yearly annual income must be limited to:

-Medications covered vary by plan.
-Use the eHealth tool to determine which Medicare Part D plan offers the best coverage for your current prescriptions.
+Prescription medications covered vary by plan.
+Talk to your fred’s Pharmacist to determine which Medicare Part D plan offers the best coverage for your current prescriptions.

-You should take time to review the various plans available to you in light of your current and anticipated prescription needs and financial resources.
-You may want to consider whether there is a different plan available that may be more suitable to your needs.
-Visit your fred's pharmacist or use the eHealth Plan Comparison tool to help determine which plan is best for you.
+It’s a good idea to review the various plans available to you in light of your current and anticipated prescription needs and financial resources.
+You may want to consider whether there is a different plan available that may be more suited to your needs.
+Visit your fred's Pharmacist or use the Medicare Plan Finder to help determine which plan is best for you.